Chart Color Schemes

 Health performance in Noosaville is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Noosaville faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Noosaville faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.

 The rate of private health cover is exceptionally high at approximately 59% of the total population (5,812 people).
 The most common medical conditions are arthritis and asthma, impacting 11.0% and 6.5% of residents respectively.
-64.6% of residents declared themselves completely clear of medical ailments compared to 68.8% across Rest of Qld.
+64.6% of residents declare themselves completely clear of medical ailments compared to 68.8% across Rest of Qld.
 The area has 37.2% of residents aged 65 and over (3,682 people), which is higher than the 25.8% in Rest of Qld.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health